MarStrMind/X-Midi/README.md

 You can set which keys are pressed when the value decreases or increases.

+**Important**: The control (or rather, the button) you define as interrupt is layer-independent.
+I made it this way so that you can use the same Interrupt buttons for all layers.

 **Buttons**

 Arguably the easiest to configure - you basically define the control and the channel of the button, and define which keypress should be emitted when this MIDI button is pressed.